DataDog/integrations-extras/bottomline_recordandreplay/README.md

 ## Overview

-This free intgration is for existing Bottomline and Datadog customers.
-The integration creates a logger in Bottomline's Record and Replay using a pre-built JSON message format which can then be sent to Datadog using the standard agent.

 Bottomline's Mainframe Record and Replay solution is non-invasive in its capability to monitor 3270/5250 users via network traffic.
 Bottomline helps customers monitor users and systems in ways more advanced than traditional approaches with our industry leading Fraud and Financial Crime solutions.

+This integration is for existing Bottomline and Datadog customers, creates a logger in Bottomline's Record and Replay using a pre-built JSON message format, which can then be sent to Datadog using the standard agent.

 ### Monitoring Capabilities